weckbach/AstroMech/README.md

 `sudo apt install sox -y && pip install reedsolo`

-Run `python RaspberryPi/main.py "This is my message to you"` to emit the string as a sound.
+Run `python RaspberryPi/main.py "This is my message to you"` to emit the string as a sound when pressing the button.
 If you leave the argument it will emit a "Hello world" sound.

 ## Software